ISDCF/registries-server/README.md

 ### Environment

-The registry feeding this API may be optionally overridden with the `REGISTRY_REPOSITORY` environment variable.
+The registry feeding this API may be changed in `package.json` or optionally overridden with the `REGISTRY_REPOSITORY` environment variable.

 ---